spacelab-ufsc/antenna-deployer-emulator/stm32/README.md

 ### Hardware Requirements

 Its quite simple to prepare the emulator, the only connections required are 3v3 and Gnd pins for powering, besides the i2c related pins, SCL and SDA, which are mapped to PB6 and PB7, respectively.
-Also i2c needs a pull-up resistor in both SCL and SDA lines, so if your module isn't providing then you will need to add it aswell.
+Also, i2c needs a pull-up resistor in both SCL and SDA lines, meaning that if your module isn't providing then you will need to add it aswell.

 ### Software Especifications